 Prestige Chiang Mai Hotel is perfect for tourists who want to stay in a modern hotel with an outdoor swimming pool and fitness centre.
 Don't forget to enjoy the roof pool with stunning views of the mountain.Compare prices and read reviews, check: Booking.com

 Santitham - Where To Stay In Chiang Mai For Nightlife

 Known as the party and fun area of Chiang Mai and with a huge student population, Saintitham is in a perfect location to stay if you want to explore the Old City’s historical attractions and enjoy the buzzing nightlife of Nimman.

 There’s also a thriving LGBTQ community-based in Santitham and a gay bar and club scene that draws a lot of people to the area.
 It’s the place to be if you want a more positive and progressive clubbing environment (and who doesn’t?).

-There’s a real café culture here as well, so it’s certainly one of the best areas in the city for simply sitting back with a coffee, reading a book and people-watching.
+You will be located where there's a real café culture here as well, so it’s certainly one of the best areas in the city for simply sitting back with a coffee, reading a book and people-watching.